FunkeyFlo/ps5-mqtt/README.md

 ### Why does this add-on only support Awake/Standby on Playstation 4?
 There already is a great [Home Assistant integration][ha-ps4] that supports more functionality for PS4 devices like starting games.
 However, users have reported that this add-on detects Awake/Standby changes faster than the existing integration.
 So if you want you can use this add-on next to the existing integration or instead of it, if you are only interested in Standby/Awake.

+### Can I get the yaml code for button in the [example image](#example-usage)?
+**No.** I based my personal custom button cards on [this project][matt8707-dash]. *But* I *heavily* modified them and added loads of custom stuff that is not suitable for sharing at this time as it will likely raise more questions than provide answers.

 ## Thanks & Credits
-The majority of the MQTT implementation was based on the work done by [andrew-codes][ac-user] and can be found in [this repository][ac-repo].
+The initial MQTT implementation for tracking device power was based on the work done by [andrew-codes][ac-user] and can be found in [this repository][ac-repo].

 <!-- links -->
 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg